CNOS: A Strong Baseline for CAD-based Novel Object Segmentation: Experiments

-In this section, we first describe the experimental setup (Section \ref{sec:exp_setup}).
-Then, we compare our method with previous works \cite{chen20233d, he2017mask, zebrapose} on the seven core datasets of the BOP challenge \cite{sundermeyer2023bop} (Section \ref{sec:comparison}).
-We conduct an ablation study to evaluate accuracy under different aggregating functions, different number of rendering viewpoints and provide its run-time (Section \ref{sec:ablation}).
-Finally, we discuss its use in the 6D novel pose estimation pipeline (Section \ref{sec:discussion}).
+In this section, we describe the experimental setup~(Section~\ref{sec:exp_setup}), compare our method with previous works \cite{chen20233d, he2017mask, zebrapose} on the seven core datasets of the BOP challenge \cite{sundermeyer2023bop} (Section \ref{sec:comparison}), and conduct an ablation study focused on the accuracy under different aggregating functions and different numbers of rendering viewpoints, and on the run-time (Section \ref{sec:ablation}).
+Finally, we discuss the use of CNOS in a pipeline for 6D pose estimation of novel objects (Section \ref{sec:discussion}) or in CAD-free novel object segmentation.